shaswattejankar/product-category-api-spring-boot/README.md

 This is a **Spring Boot application** designed to manage a **Product-Category relationship**.
 There is a **One-to-Many relationship** (i.e., one `Category` can have multiple `Products`) and this project uses **Oracle RDB**.
-It implements basic **CRUD operations** for both products and categories while showcasing server-side pagination, validation, and a one-to-many relationship between categories and products.
+It implements basic **CRUD operations** for both products and categories while showcasing server-side pagination and a one-to-many relationship between categories and products.

 The application was developed as part of an assessment evaluation task and demonstrates the ability to build RESTful APIs using Spring Boot.